Lymph Nodes and Cancer

 Treatment of cancer is based on the type of cancer a person has, and the stage of the cancer.
 Doctors use a system to assign a stage to the cancer.
 The most common staging system is the TNM system.
 The T in TNM stands for tumor, the M stands for metastasis, and the N stands for lymph nodes.
 If there’s no cancer found in the lymph nodes near the cancer, the N is assigned a value of 0.
 If nearby or distant nodes show cancer, the N is assigned a number such as 1, 2 or sometimes 3, depending on how many nodes are affected, how much cancer is in them, how large they are, and where they are.

 A cancer with lower TNM numbers is usually easier to treat and has a better outlook for survival.
 For instance, a cancer with T1, N0, M0, would be a cancer that was found very early, before it spread.
 The T1 would mean a small tumor, the N0 means that no nodes are involved, and the M0 means that no metastases were found.
-For more information on staging, see information about your cancer type, or read our document called Staging.
+For more information on staging, see information about your cancer type, or read Staging.

 Effects of removing lymph nodes

 Nodes that have been removed during cancer surgery can leave part of the body without a way to drain off the lymph fluid in the affected area.
 Many of the lymph vessels now run into a dead end where the node used to be, and fluid can back up.
 This is called lymphedema, and it can become a life-long problem.
 The more lymph nodes that are removed, the more likely it is to occur.
-For more on lymphedema, see the “To learn more” section.
+For more on lymphedema, see “To learn more.”

 To learn more